AndoryuRenoa/MochiJumpLevelEditor/README.md

 Single HTML/JS Page with working "paint" like program

-Spring (Java) built application to host the webpage and transfer data to and from MySQL (Incomplete):
+Spring (Java) built application to host the webpage and transfer data to and from MySQL:

-Level save and
+The backend is communicating effectively with the client and the MySQL server

+The last step is to tie it to the MochiJump app

 To Do: